ormesam/splatter.ai/README.md

 # Splatter.AI
-Splatter.AI is a code based behaviour tree for Unity projects big and small.
+Splatter.AI is a code based behaviour tree for Unity projects.

 ## Installation
 To add to your Unity project go to the Package Manager, click the plus in the top left of the window.
 Select git URL and enter: `https://github.com/ormesam/splatter.ai.git?path=/src/Assets/Splatter.AI`